ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

    execution and **enable regression testing** to be performed several times during a sprint (or even a day).

-*  System-level tests are needed to verify **acceptance criteria** of features and capabilities that are related to the system (as opposed to individual components or services).
+*  System-level tests are needed to verify **acceptance criteria** of features, enablers and capabilities that are related to the system (as opposed to individual components or services).
    Writing them in Gherkin has the added value of providing the means to establish a **living documentation**, that is using test cases as a documentation of the